A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Strategies

 \subsection{Aggregation}

-Aggregation strategies, which are typically global solutions, do not need the direct involvement of clients in ensuring fairness \cite{salazar2023fair, mehrabi2022towards}.
+Aggregation strategies, which are global solutions, do not need the direct involvement of clients in ensuring fairness \cite{salazar2023fair, mehrabi2022towards}.
 By adjusting the weight of each client's update based on fairness considerations, aggregation strategies can mitigate biases that might arise from uneven data distributions or varying levels of client participation.

 Aggregation strategies typically use a validation or proxy dataset, which allows the server to compute fairness measures concerning existing sensitive attributes in the data.
-Clients can contribute to creating this validation set, ensuring that it is representative of the overall data distribution.
+As explained in Section \ref{section:identifying-benchmarking}, clients can contribute to creating this validation set, ensuring that it is representative of the overall data distribution.

-Kanaparthy et al. \cite{kanaparthy2022fair} propose simple strategies for aggregating local models based on different heuristics, such as using the model with the least fairness loss for a given fairness notion or the model with the highest accuracy-to-fairness loss ratio on the validation set.
-Similarly, Mehrabi et al. \cite{mehrabi2022towards} introduce FedVal, a simple aggregation strategy that performs a weighted average of client models based on fairness or performance measures on a validation set.
+Kanaparthy \textit{et al.} \cite{kanaparthy2022fair} propose simple strategies for aggregating local models based on different heuristics, such as using the model with the least fairness loss for a given fairness notion or the model with the highest accuracy-to-fairness loss ratio on the validation set.
+Similarly, Mehrabi \textit{et al.} \cite{mehrabi2022towards} introduce FedVal, a simple aggregation strategy that performs a weighted average of client models based on fairness or performance measures on a validation set.
 This approach accommodates multiple fairness metrics with weights for trade-offs, although it faces challenges with uncooperative clients.

-Distinct from these, T. Salazar et al. \cite{salazar2023fair} propose FAIR-FATE, which uniquely combines two types of updates: one focused on performance and the other on fairness, using a decaying momentum \cite{fernandes2021decay} strategy to balance these over time.
+Distinct from these, T. Salazar \textit{et al.} \cite{salazar2023fair} propose FAIR-FATE, which uniquely combines two types of updates: one focused on performance and the other on fairness, using a decaying momentum \cite{fernandes2021decay} strategy to balance these over time.
 This approach aims to achieve fairness by gradually shifting towards fairer updates while addressing fluctuations in gradients that are biased.

-Finally, Djebrouni et al. \cite{djebrouni2024bias} propose Astral, which stands out from other methods by using an evolutionary algorithm to guide the aggregation process.
+Finally, Djebrouni \textit{et al.} \cite{djebrouni2024bias} propose Astral, which stands out from other methods by using an evolutionary algorithm to guide the aggregation process.
 This approach leverages a proxy dataset to reweight clients based on their contributions to fairness, ensuring that model bias remains below an adjustable threshold while continuously maximizing accuracy.